 The Norwegian State is the main shareholder in Telenor, with a holding of approximately 54% of the Telenor shares.
 The ownership interest is managed by the Ministry of Trade, Industry and Fisheries.
 The Norwegian State emphasises that state-owned companies should comply with principles for good corporate governance.
 The State's active exercising of its ownership policy is limited by the Norwegian legislation for companies and by accepted principles for exercising good ownership.
 This implies that it is the Board of Directors that is responsible for evaluating the expectations which the shareholders and others have towards the company, and for accomplishing the commercial targets which the Board thinks appropriate.
-More information about administration of the Norwegian State's ownership interests and the Government's Ownership Policies can be found on the Government's web pages: www.regjeringen.no/en/dep/ nfd/selected-topics/ownership. html?id=1336
+More information about administration of the Norwegian State's ownership interests and the Government's Ownership Policies can be found on the Government's web pages www.regjeringen.no/nb/tema/ naringsliv/statlig-eierskap/id1336.